mhendrey/triton-translation-tutorial/README.md

 Request Rate: 0.894531, throughput: 0.869468 infer/sec, latency 1082904 usec
 ```

 So, it looks like our target to beat is 0.869 infer/sec.
-We also so, that the seamless
+We also see, that the seamless
 model is where all the time is spent.
 Not surprising given that is where the bulk of
 the work is being done.